-The following is a brief summary of certain provisions of the Building Loan Leasehold Mortgage and Security Agreement, the Indirect Loan Leasehold Mortgage and Security Agreement, the Acquisition Loan Leasehold Mortgage and Security Agreement and the Assignment of Building Loan Leasehold Mortgage and Security Agreement, the Assignment of Indirect Loan Leasehold Mortgage and Security Agreement and the Assignment of Acquisition Loan Leasehold Mortgage and Security Agreement and should not be considered a full statement thereof.
+The following is a brief summary of certain provisions of the Building Loan Fee and Leasehold Mortgage and Security Agreement, the Project Loan Fee and Leasehold Mortgage and Security Agreement, the Assignment of Building Loan Fee and Leasehold Mortgage and Security Agreement, and the Assignment of Project Loan Fee and Leasehold Mortgage and Security Agreement and should not be considered a full statement thereof.
 Reference is made to each of the Mortgages for complete details of the terms thereof.